Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 ---

 # Annotation
-In LangGraph, an Annotation is used to define and type the state of the graph and to control how values are stored, merged, and updated as the graph runs.
+In LangGraph, an Annotation is used to define the state of the graph and to control how values are stored, merged, and updated as the graph runs.

 Think of it like a typed state field with rules for how data flows between nodes.

 Annotation work alongside zod, therefor use zod fo declaring schema and Annotation for updating

-> although we can use zod to declare the schema of the graph but we can not control how they update
+> although we can use zod to declare and validate the schema of the graph but we can not control how they update

-### Example 1: Simple state (string)
+#### Example 1: Simple state (string)
-Single value → replaced on update
 ```js
 import { Annotation } from "@langchain/langgraph";